 Cold therapy (cryotherapy)

 Applying cold may help numb tissues and relieve muscle spasms, pain due to injuries, and low back pain or inflammation that has recently developed.
 Cold may be applied using an ice bag, a cold pack, or fluids (such as ethyl chloride) that cool by evaporation.
-The therapist limits the time and amount of cold exposure to avoid damaging tissues and reducing body temperature (causing hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
-Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment... read more ).
+The therapist limits the time and amount of cold exposure to avoid damaging tissues and reducing body temperature (causing hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more ).
 Cold is not applied to tissues with a reduced blood supply (for example, when the arteries are narrowed by peripheral arterial disease Overview of Peripheral Arterial Disease Peripheral arterial disease results in reduced blood flow in the arteries of the trunk, arms, and legs.
 Most often, doctors use the term peripheral arterial disease to describe poor circulation... read more ).

-If muscles lack proper nerve input (because of a peripheral nerve injury, spinal cord disorder Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe problems, such as paralysis or impaired bladder and bowel control (urinary incontinence and fecal incontinence).
-Sometimes these problems can... read more , or stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more ), the muscles quickly waste away (atrophy) and become stiff and contracted (spastic).
+If muscles lack proper nerve input (because of a peripheral nerve injury, spinal cord disorder Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe problems, such as paralysis or impaired bladder and bowel control ( urinary incontinence and fecal incontinence).
+Sometimes these problems can... read more , or stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more ), the muscles quickly waste away (atrophy) and become stiff and contracted (spastic).
 Electrical stimulation by electrodes placed on the skin causes the muscles to contract, providing a form of exercise that helps prevent atrophy and spasticity.

 One form of electrical stimulation—called transcutaneous electrical nerve stimulation (TENS)—uses low current that does not cause muscles to contract.
 TENS may be useful for chronic back pain, rheumatoid arthritis, a sprained ankle, shingles, or a localized area of pain.
 For TENS, a handheld, battery-powered device produces the current, which is applied through electrodes placed on the skin.
 The device produces a tingling sensation but is not painful.